|

 he had already raised for the dept. store annex; he had previously

-suggested to Doris the idea of embezzling money from his wife's
+suggested that Doris embezzle money from his wife's

 department store: ("A way to get the money from the store that